Cisco High School “Wildcats”

 Dennis Downey adds the following information regarding Cisco High School:

 “The former Cisco, Illinois high school/grade school was torn down except for the gym and several, more modern classrooms.
-Where the old building sat is now the Cisco fire station.
+Where the old building sat is now the Cisco Fire Department station.
 It was built as an attachment to the former gymnasium, which is used as a community center.
 You can walk inside from the fire station to the gym and classrooms through halls that a have existed before the school was closed and torn down.”

 Cisco High School Quick Facts